 Outokumpu operates in accordance with the risk management policy approved by the company’s Board of Directors.
-This defines the objectives, approaches and areas of responsibility in the Group’s risk management activities.
-As well as supporting Outokumpu’s strategy, the aim of risk management is identifying, evaluating and mitigating risks from the perspective of shareholders, customers, suppliers, personnel, creditors and other stakeholders
+The policy has been reviewed and updated in 2017 and it defines the objectives, approaches, and areas of responsibility in the Group’s risk management activities.
+In addition to supporting Outokumpu’s strategy, the aim of risk management is identifying,

 Risk management organization